pgibertini/oce-jt/README.md

 ## Getting Started

 This instruction will get you a copy of the project up and running on your local machine.
-It has been tested on Debian Linux 10 (Buster), 9 (Stretch) and 8 (Jessie).
+This fork has been tested on Linux Mint 21.2.

 ### Prerequisites